Fody/Fody/readme.md

 No. Only those coding against projects that directly, or indirectly, consume the Fody NuGet package.

-### What happens if I produce a libraries using Fody?
+### What happens if I produce a library using Fody?

 Consumers of that produced library do not need to become Patrons.